A different type summer still producing happy campers

 Based on state day camp guidelines and input from town Health Agent Amy Palmer Donovan, “we have been able to offer a very different, masks/facial covering and social distancing requirements, but really great summer camp program.”
 Campers have been enjoying such activities as gimp, tie-dye, friendship bracelet making and rock painting.

-According to Downs, the Hock's camps are operating at pretty close to their maximum capacity, even though that's reduced.
+According to Downs, the Hockomock camps are operating at pretty close to their maximum capacity, even though that’s reduced.

 So far, he said, there’s been no virus spread among campers or staff through camp activities, although some people have had to quarantine because of contacts with others.